-

 - Additional Ways to Contact Us

-How can I talk to my teen about substance abuse?
+How can I talk to my teen about substance use?

-The dangers of teen substance use include impaired driving, future health problems and increased susceptibility to addiction.
+The dangers of teen alcohol and drug use include impaired driving, future health problems and increased susceptibility to addiction.
 Here are a few tips to help you discuss drug use with your teen:

-If you think your teen may be at risk for abusing drugs or alcohol, keep an eye out for these warning signs:
+If you think your teen may be at risk for drug or alcohol use, keep an eye out for these warning signs:

 - Changes in appetite or sleep patterns